Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

-Not surprisingly, the results show that training the \gls{ae} rather than using a randomly generated one greatly helps the exploration process.
-The random representations are not enough to discover all the areas of the ground truth \gls{bs}, even if said representations change during the search, as is the case for the \gls{name}-NT\_reset variant.
-At the same time, the continuous training of the \gls{ae} does not have a big effect on the coverage in any of the environments.
-This means that the archive can provide enough of a curriculum when learning a representation of the \gls{bs}.
-However, the retraining from scratch at every training episode of the \gls{ae} increases the execution wall-time of \gls{name}\_reset compared to \gls{name}.
+Not surprisingly, the results show that training the \gls{ae}, rather than using a randomly generated one, greatly helps the exploration process.
+The random representations are not enough to discover all the areas of the ground-truth \gls{bs}: \gls{name}-NT has significantly lower coverage on all the tested environments compared to the versions in which the \gls{ae} is trained ($p< 3.5 \times 10^{-6}$).
+The effect is extreme in the Curling environment in which, to obtain good exploration, it is not enough to randomly move the arm, but it is necessary to properly hit the ball.
+In the HardMaze and the Redundant Arm environments, the non-trained versions can explore the easier-to-reach areas of the space, but not reach high levels of coverage.

-\looseness=-1 The results show how the variants in which the \gls{bs} representation is not learned really struggle to explore a big part of the space.
-This effect is extreme in the Curling environment in which, to obtain good exploration, it is not enough to randomly move the arm, but it is necessary to properly hit the ball.
-In the HardMaze and the Redundant Arm environments the non trained versions can explore the easier to reach areas of the space, but not reach high levels of coverage.
+\looseness=-1 This is reflected in the reward obtained by the methods, shown in Fig. \ref{fig:stax_reset_rew}.
+In Curling, random exploration is not enough to discover rewards due to the complex interaction between the ball and the arm, leading to \gls{name}-NT not being able to obtain rewards.
+At the same time, the random representation suffices to explore just enough to discover the easy-to-reach reward areas in the easier dynamics of the HardMaze and Redundant Arm, allowing the emitters to exploit them.

-\looseness=-1 These experiments clearly show that each environment has different dynamics when it comes to exploration.
-This strengthens our assumption that hand-designing a \gls{bs} in order to properly explore can be difficult and require adaptations to each single situation.
-For this reason, it is important to design algorithms like \gls{name} that can learn said \gls{bs} online while starting with minimal prior information.
-These algorithms should adapt to all environment dynamics by taking advantage as much as possible of the data generated during the search.
+\looseness=-1 On the contrary, the continuous training of the \gls{ae} has a small effect on the coverage: \gls{name} performs similarly to \gls{name}\_reset on both Redundant Arm ($p=0.27$) and only slightly better on Curling ($p=0.038$) and HardMaze ($p=8.18 \times 10^{-6}$).
+This means that the archive can provide enough of a curriculum when learning a representation of \gls{bs}.
+The rewards obtained by the two methods are also similar for all environments on all reward areas, with the exception of the harder-to-reach reward area in the HardMaze environment, for which \gls{name} reaches much higher rewards than \gls{name}\_reset ($p = 4.49 \times 10^{-5}$).
+The high difference in reward here is due to the fact that this reward area is in the farthest zone from the starting position of the robot.
+This means that the small difference in exploration between the two methods often prevents \gls{name}\_reset to discover it and thus to exploit it.